dellaboemia/RepResearch_Course_Project_2/Code/NOAA_Storm.md

 ![](../figures/unnamed-chunk-22-1.png)<!-- -->
 The data evinces several interesting inferences.

-1. Data for the event types having the highest impact on health and economics, don't emerge until approximately 1990.
-2. Starting in 1990's, extreme heat emerges as a leading cause of fatalities.
+1. Starting in 1990's, extreme heat emerges as a leading cause of fatalities.
-3. Winter storms seem to generate higher economic costs from 1990 forward.
+2. Winter storms seem to generate higher economic costs from 1990 forward.
+3. Data for the event types having the highest impact on health and economics, don't emerge until approximately 1990.

+**In fact, of the 24,521 observations taken from 1950 until 1990, tornado related incidents comprise 96.5 percent (23,654) of all reports.**

 Given the stratification of the data over time, a closer look at the storm data from 1990 forward, might provide a more accurate assessment of the health and economic effects vis-a-vis storm events.